If you think Ginger is only for Chinese cuisine, think again!

 - Good for nausea caused by traveling, pregnancy, and chemotherapy, but be careful in an inhaler as it may be irritating to the mucous membranes.

 Here are some great Dilution Guidelines for safely making

 Subtle Properties (vibrational and energetic): Ginger root is both strong and fiery making it a superb choice when you need a boost in your personal inner strength, willpower, and motivation, especially when combined with Black Pepper.

-Directions: Blend the drops from the above list of essential oils with 1 oz (30 ml) of Trauma Oil. and rub directly into the painful area where increased warmth and circulation is desired like feet and legs.
+Directions: Blend the drops from the above list of essential oils with 1 oz (30 ml) of unscented lotion, and rub directly into the painful area where increased warmth and circulation is desired.

 Safety Information: Ginger is considered non-toxic, however, it may cause skin irritation for anyone with sensitive skin, and especially children.
 Use in low dilution for topical application.